stormysun513/stormysun513.github.io/_posts/2017-8-12-user-defined-hash-functor-in-cpp.md

 ```

 The Hash functor override the `operator()` function so that the compiler can
-adopt the definition and determine the hash values of keys.
+adopt the definition and determine hash values of keys.
 I use the
-`std::hash<typename>` here to get a hash functor of string class and use it to
+`std::hash<typename>` here to retrieve the hash functor in string class and
-construct the hash functor of a `std::pair<string, string>` object.
+use it to construct the hash functor of a `std::pair<string, string>` object.